CalebG6/Ncae-DNS-and-MikroTik/README.md

 ```
 sudo dnf install bind-chroot
 ```
-If this command is ran all config files will move inside the chroot folder in named
+If this command is ran after bind is already installed must move all files into the chroot files (will not be used during the competition)
 ^^ only on Rocky and CentOS
 In order to protect from DoS attacks and to protect the webservers from unknown IPs we'll add the following to */etc/bind/named.conf.options"*
 ```